jv-guimaraes/py-disasm86/README.md

 # disasm86 - Intel 8086 Disassembler

 A simple python command-line tool to disassemble 16-bit Intel 8086 binary code.
+In `manual_info` you can find all the data from the user manual that was used to implement it.

 ## Usage